-Tom’s financial practice encompasses matrimonial finance, Schedule 1 applications, cohabitation claims and claims under the Inheritance Act.
-His children law practice includes international child abduction, internal and external relocation, and child arrangements disputes.
+Tom’s financial relief practice encompasses matrimonial finance, Schedule 1 applications, cohabitation claims and claims under the Inheritance Act.
+His children law practice includes internal and external relocation, child arrangements disputes and international child abduction.

 Tom’s private law children practice encompasses the full range of applications under the Children Act.
 Recent cases of interest include a successful application for leave to remove, successfully resisting an application for a change of surname, and a case involving serious allegations of domestic abuse.

 Tom is available to conduct private FDRs.
 A solicitor for one of the parties at a recent private FDR commented subsequently:

 “I would not hesitate to instruct Tom Dance again as a private FDR Judge.
 His thorough preparation was evident from the outset.
 He offered a fair, calm and measured approach in his indication, which enabled the parties to settle…This is most definitely the future for family practitioners, even for modest asset cases the benefits are undeniable and it certainly abolishes the costs wasted waiting in court to get before a judge with a busy list.

 I shall definitely be recommending Tom as a private FDR judge to colleagues and 1KBW in general as I was extremely impressed with how the process was handled remotely and made easy for the practitioners.”

 - Oxford University: John V Lovitt prize for Jurisprudence

 - BA (Hons) in Law (Jurisprudence), University of Oxford, Christ Church

 - Family Law Bar Association